This ritzy music festival descended into "chaos"

 Well, apparently everything.

-Miserable festival-goers, some of whom shelled out as much as $250,000 for premium tickets, tweeted images of shoddy sleeping tents and meals that won't earn any Michelin stars.
+Miserable festival-goers, some of whom shelled out as much as $250,000 for premium tickets, tweeted images of shoddy sleeping tents, paltry security and boxed meals that won't earn any Michelin stars.
 It appeared there were no bikini-clad models cavorting on the sand.

 Blink-182 seemed to sense impending disaster.
 The band bailed on Fyre almost a full day before its Friday kickoff.